shaungt1/Shaun-Pritchard-Portfolio/README.md

 # Welcome to my portfolio!

 ### Developer: Shaun Pritchard
 This is a unique approach that I've not seen anyone else do to this extent.
 Not only will I be listing projects and developments I have created or worked on.
 I will be hosting the coursework, classes, proofs, scientific work, and postulates I have taken, worked on, and completed.
 I hope to show the comprehension and diversity of my skill sets and knowledge base.
 While openly making my work available for others to engage and interact with.
+I will be using a tree traversal categorization.

 *If you are an employer seeking my skill sets please contact me [GitHub] shaun@webreactor.com*